Understanding User Prototypes

 Importable artefacts (bulleted steps, Mermaid diagrams, JSON trees, step tables)

-Suppose you plan to launch a business offering specialty coffee through a mobile app; you can utilize the following prompt to create a user flow:
+Suppose you plan to launch a business offering specialty coffee through a mobile app.
+You can use the following prompt to create a user flow:

 2) Generate Wireframes and Layouts

-AI design assistants (and LLMs paired with Figma/Framer plug-ins) can turn a brief into low-fi wireframes —frames with boxes for images, headings, CTAs, and notes, or design mock ups within minutes
+AI design assistants (and LLMs paired with Figma/Framer plug-ins) can turn a brief into low-fidelity wireframes—frames with boxes for images, headings, CTAs, and notes—within minutes.

 Provide: